CogentEmbedded/8-cam-imr-gpu-sv-utest/README.md

 # Controling

 To control application with SpaceNav start SpaceNav daemon: spacenavd command.
-There is a 5 widgets on the main screen: main 3d SurroundView screen, DriverMonitor camera, right, left and rear mirror replacement cameras.
+There are a 5 widgets on the main screen: main 3d SurroundView screen, DriverMonitor camera, right, left and rear mirror replacement cameras.

 To change focus on widget press right button on SpaceNav.